How to Find Lost Dog Owner

 The thought of losing your beloved furry friend is extremely scary.
 It is always wise to be prepared for such a distressful situation.
 However, it may also happen that you might find a lost dog.
 Now, this brings up a tricky question, how to find a lost dog owner?

-lost dog?
-Worry not, as you can help it find its family by following these
+Found a lost dog?
+Worry not, as you can help it find its family by following these simple steps.

 The first step is probably the toughest one.
 Lost pets tend to be shy and scared in an unfamiliar area.
 Stay calm and slowly approach the lost pet so as to not scare it away.
 Remember, it might be aggressive if you try to forcibly catch it.
 Reassure the dog and give it time to warm up to you.
 If the missing dog seems to be very aggressive, it is best to contact rescue organizations.